HTTP-RPC/Kilo/README.md

 ```

 ### Typed Map Access
 `BeanAdapter` can also be used to facilitate type-safe access to deserialized JSON data.
 For example, `JSONDecoder` would parse the content returned by the previous example into a collection of map and list values.
 The `adapt()` method of the `BeanAdapter` class can be used to efficiently transform this loosely typed data structure into a strongly typed object hierarchy.
-This method takes an object and a result type as arguments and returns an instance of the given type that adapts the underlying value.
+This method takes an object and a result type as arguments, and returns an instance of the given type that adapts the underlying value.

-If the value is already an instance of the requested type, it is returned as-is.
+If the value is already an instance of the requested type, it is returned as is.
 Otherwise:

 * If the target type is a number or boolean, the value is parsed or coerced using the appropriate conversion method.
 Missing or `null` values are automatically converted to `0` or `false` for primitive argument types.
 * If the target type is a `String`, the value is adapted via its `toString()` method.